DanHerman212/oud_treatment_outcome/README.md

 30% of outcomes are positive (prevent relapse)<br>

 ![Confusion Matrix Random Forres](images/xgb_rs_cm.png)<br>
-The chart above is called a confusion matrix; the numbers are measured by two different metrics, namely recall.
+The chart above is called a confusion matrix; the numbers are measured by two different metrics, namely precision and recall.
 There is also an F1 score, which is the weighted average of both scores combined, listed as follows:<br>

 **Precision** - The number of instances that are relevant, out of the total instances the model retrieved.<br>